 The Early Years Research Centre includes a group of scholars who have built a national and international reputation in the following three areas of research in the early years: pedagogy, policy and community connections.
-These areas form the three themes of the Centre research programme.
-The Centre has a social justice agenda; it aims to make a difference for young children, early years teachers, families and whānau in Aotearoa New Zealand.
-The Early Years Research Centre provides a platform for coordinating, connecting and creating research that influences policy and informs scholars worldwide.
+The Centre has a social justice agenda, aiming to make a difference for young children, early years teachers, families and whānau in Aotearoa New Zealand and internationally.
+The Centre provides a platform for coordinating, connecting and creating research that influences policy and informs scholars worldwide.

 The Waikato Engineering Education Research Unit has the objective of improving learning outcomes for engineering students.
-Its members include scholars from Faculty of Education and Faculty of Science & Engineering who engage in research into teaching and learning in tertiary engineering education.
+Its members include scholars from The University of Waikato's Division of Education, School of Science and School of Engineering, and WINTEC's Centre for Engineering and Industrial Design.
 The Unit coordinates and develops research projects that are designed to develop insights and expertise for curriculum innovation and teaching.